LoginRadius/engineering-portal/content/identity/mfa-vs-sso/index.md

 Let’s understand the aspects of MFA vs. SSO in detail and learn how businesses can leverage MFA and SSO to scale growth, ensure security, and maintain a rich consumer experience.

+## What is Multi-Factor Authentication (MFA) ?

+Multi-Factor Authentication (MFA) is an authentication method that requires users to provide multiple forms of verification to prove their identity.

+Whenever you think [what is multi-factor authentication](https://www.loginradius.com/blog/identity/what-is-multi-factor-authentication/) and its aim, you must understand that the aim of implementing MFA is to mitigate the risks associated with relying solely on traditional username and password combinations.
+By combining at least two out of three factors - something the user knows (e.g., a password), something they have (e.g., a token or smartphone), or something they are (e.g., biometrics) - MFA adds an extra layer of security to online accounts.

+This significantly reduces the likelihood of unauthorized access, protecting against threats such as password breaches or social engineering attacks.

+## What is an SSO (Single Sign-On) ?

+One of the most common question that people search online is that what is an sso.
+[Single Sign-On](https://www.loginradius.com/blog/identity/benefits-single-sign-on-sso/) (SSO) streamlines the login process by allowing users to authenticate themselves once and gain access to multiple applications or systems.

+Rather than requiring users to remember and enter credentials for each service, SSO enables them to log in once through a central authentication system known as the Identity Provider (IdP).

+The IdP then authenticates the user's identity and provides access to the various applications within the SSO ecosystem.
+This simplifies user experience, enhances productivity, and reduces the burden of managing multiple sets of login credentials.

 ## MFA vs. SSO: What Business Advantages Do They Offer?